How to Tell the Difference Between Fake Online Casinos: A Security Guide

 7. No normal support

-Online chat doesn't work or the bot responds;
+Online chat does not work or the bot responds;

 The mail is silent;

-Look for the licensing authority logo on the website
+Look for the logo of the licensing authority on the site

 Follow the link and make sure that the casino is in the official register